 - Seamless integration with your website and the ability to automatically detect and translate written content.

-- Seamless integration with your plugins and themes.
+- Seamless integration with your plugins, post types, and themes.

 - Ability to manually edit translations.